Chrome pigments: a nail expert shares a troubleshooting guide

-The chrome nail trend is ever-popular and while most nail techs have tried the technique, not every one applies the products correctly.
-Each product and brand may have slightly different instructions and application techniques, so always follow these or get in touch with the manufacturer if you aren’t sure.
+The chrome nail trend is ever-popular, but are you applying chrome products correctly?
+Each brand may have slightly different instructions, so always follow these and get in touch with the manufacturer about any queries.

 Chipping & peeling

-Less is more when it comes to chrome powder and a little goes a long way.
-When you apply it to the nail, do so sparsely and firmly and polish it in until you achieve a shiny mirror-like effect, rather than apply it like a typical pigment or glitter.
-When you begin to achieve the look you want, turn your applicator or brush to its clean side, and buff for a little while longer.
+Less is more when it comes to chrome powder, and a little goes a long way.
+When you apply it to the nail, do so sparsely and firmly, polishing it in until you achieve a mirror-like effect.
+When you begin to achieve the look you want, turn your applicator or brush to its clean side and buff for a little longer.
 If the chrome powder goes on too thick, it will leave sparkly particles.
-This excess product can prevent a thorough cure, which can be why it chips or peels.
-Use a soft fluffy brush, such as a make-up brush to dust off any excess.
+This excess product can prevent a thorough cure, which can cause chipping or peeling.
+Use a soft fluffy brush to dust off any excess.

-It is paramount to ensure you cap the free edge to ensure you are encasing the chrome pigment sufficiently, otherwise the nail could be prone to chipping.
-If you aren’t sure how well you are applying your top coat, be safe and apply two.
-You can also use base coat over instead of the first layer of top coat too as some find this more effective.
+It is paramount to cap the free edge to ensure you are encasing the chrome pigment sufficiently, otherwise the nail could be prone to chipping.
+If you aren’t sure how well you are applying top coat, be safe and apply two layers.

 Chrome not adhering

-Once you have applied your non-wipe top coat over your colour of choice, do not touch the surface – even though it is a non-tacky surface, you can transfer oils from your skin which may affect how the adheres.
+Once you have applied non-wipe top coat over your colour of choice, do not touch the surface.
+Even though it is a non-tacky surface, you can transfer oils from your skin, which may affect adhesion.

-If you over-cure the top coat in which the chrome is being applied onto, then the chrome will often just rub straight off and not adhere.
-Always follow manufacturer’s instructions on the cure times and do not cure for longer.
+If you over-cure the top coat which the chrome is being applied onto, the chrome pigment will often rub straight off.
+Always follow the manufacturer’s instructions on cure times.

 No mirror-like effect